fritzmg/contao-file-access/README.md

 Note that this will however put additional load on your application as all requests to any resized protected image must be processed by the application.

-Also note that due to technical limitations you will always have access to these images if you are logged into the back end in your current browser session.
+Also note that due to technical limitations you will always have access to these images (i.e. see these images) if you are logged into the back end in your current browser session.

 ## Important Notes